dusk-network/.github/.github/CONTRIBUTING.md

 - [Feature Request](../.github/ISSUE_TEMPLATE/feature_request.md): Use this template for requesting the development of code not yet existing, either to create new functionalities, or to modify existing ones.
 - [Specification Request](../.github/ISSUE_TEMPLATE/specs.md): Use this template for requesting the creation of documentation to specify new or existing features.
 - [Generic Issue](../.github/ISSUE_TEMPLATE/generic_issue.md): Use this template for issues that don't fit into other categories.
+- [Epic Issue](../.github/ISSUE_TEMPLATE/epic_issue.md): Use this template for an issue of issues, describing larger scope issues we want to track.

 Do not worry if you cannot answer every detail in the template, just fill in what you can.

 The two most important pieces of information we need in order to properly evaluate the report is a description of the behavior you are seeing and a simple test case we can use to recreate the problem on our own.
 If we cannot recreate the issue, it becomes impossible for us to fix.

-In order to rule out the possibility of bugs introduced by userland code, test cases should be limited, as much as possible, to using only Tokio APIs.
+In order to rule out the possibility of bugs introduced by userland code, test cases should be limited, as much as possible, to using only internal APIs.

 See [How to create a Minimal, Complete, and Verifiable example](https://stackoverflow.com/help/minimal-reproducible-example).